 There is a significant difference between Royalty Free stock photos and Rights Managed stock photos.
 If you are going to start using stock photography purchased from stock photography agencies for your graphic needs, image creations and marketing campaigns, understanding both of these terms is the first step to using purchased images.

 Royalty Free Agreements

 Royalty Free stock photos are in many cases interpreted as free photos.
 This is not true.
-Royalty Free means that the purchaser can use the photo multiple times on multiple projects with few restrictions.
+Royalty Free means that the purchaser can use the photo multiple times on multiple projects with few restrictions, and without having to pay further royalties for said use.
 Royal free photos can be used in a project, campaign, or on multiple print materials.
 In simple terms, if you make a brochure with a Royalty Free image you can also make a poster, a business card and a banner with no further charges applied to your account.